I knew I was picking the right table

 Author: Sarah Greene

-At lunch on the first day of the Survivor Weekend in May, I searched the room for a friendly face, knowing no one, and I sat down at a table with three women.
+At lunch on the first day of TAPS National Military Survivor Seminar in May, I searched the room for a friendly face, knowing no one, and I sat down at a table with three women.
 One woman was leading the conversation with a fluid southern drawl while the two remaining women—red eyed, with tears streaming down their cheeks—listened and nodded their heads in agreement.

 This was what I had signed up for—grief in its raw form with total strangers.
 What was I thinking?
 Why was I there?
 Am I nuts?
 I soon discovered that one can meet a total stranger at TAPS and within an hour be hugging her to comfort her.
 I learned that this was a place, where I was drawn to come, to share the company of those deeply affected by the loss of a military family member, and to find a connection.
 And I haven't regretted it since!